Blips (TV series): Mr. Perfect

 Portrayed by Robin Stevens, he is depicted as an everyman with an overly optimistic, goofy manner.
 He seems to be mute, using body language to communicate.
 His attire varies across each episode to fit the situation, but his main outfit consists of thick-framed glasses, tidy hair and a bright blue suit.
 Not much else is known about him.
 He lives in a white house where the Blips live.

 The Blips

-Purple-coloured alien-like beings that can take on various sizes and shapes.
+The Blips are purple alien-like beings that can take on various sizes and shapes.
 They live in Mr. Perfect’s house.
-A recurring comedic theme in the show is Perfect becoming suspicious of their existence due to the mishaps they cause, but never actually encountering them.
+A recurring comedic theme in the show is Mr. Perfect becoming suspicious of their existence because of the mishaps they cause but never actually encountering them.

 Broadcast

-The first episode was broadcast on CITV in 2005, with reruns occurring spontaneously even after the final episode was produced until 2009.
+The first episode was broadcast on CITV in 2005.
+Until 2009, reruns occurred spontaneously after the final episode was produced.